palikar/blog-hugo-files/content/posts/pandas_notes.md

 2. Perform some operations to get a single number for each group
 3. Combine the result into a new object

 The second step could have some variations.
 Maybe we can want to transform or filter the data but the general idea stays.
-Pandas offers some great functions to achieve all of this. <br /> Firstly, in order to create the groups we can use the **groupby()** function.
+Pandas offers some great functions to achieve all of this. <br /> <br /> Firstly, in order to create the groups we can use the **groupby()** function.
 It can take the name of single column or multiple ones.
 In the latter case, the appropriate combinations between the keys of the columns are generated.
 Each combinations is it's own group.
 Once the grouping object is created, the groups can be examined with `gr.groups`.
 The groups can also be easly iterated over.
-Selecting a group is also easy by specifying its key. <br /> Summarizing example:
+Selecting a group is also easy by specifying its key. <br /> <br /> Summarizing example:

 ```python
 import pandas as pd